-These policies provide coverage for the most common child care business risks.
+These policies cover the most common child care business risks.

 General liability insurance covers common risks, such as playground injuries.
 Bundle with property insurance for savings in a business owner’s policy.

 A business owner’s policy bundles general liability and property insurance in one plan.
 A BOP is often the most cost-effective commercial child care insurance policy.

-This policy covers expenses if child care providers are sued for mistakes or oversights, such as lack of supervision that leads to an injury.
+This policy covers expenses if child care providers are sued for a mistake, such as lack of supervision that leads to an injury.
 It's also called errors and omissions insurance (E&O).

-Directors and officers insurance protects board members and officers against legal expenses if they are sued for a decision made on behalf of your small business.
+Directors and officers insurance (D&O) protects board members against legal expenses if they are sued for a decision made on behalf of your small business.